Type: Package

 Value

-A named list, where each element is a character vector of values.
+A named list where each element is a vector of values for that group.

 Examples